 I decided to designate a page for my Christmas series.
 Keep all of my memories and stories about Christmas in one festive place.
 There is more to come, but this should get you in the spirit of the holidays.
 Hope you enjoy them.
 Just click below…

 Ah, the ruined Christmas gift.
 No better way to sabotage your own built-up magic spirit of the holidays than tampering with the biggest most wanted item on your list.
-I was about six or seven when I began to get to the bottom of this Santa break and enter gimmick.
-As each year went on, the more cognizant I became of the sneaking around my mother, grandmother, and aunt were doing during weeks leading up.
+I was about six or seven when I began to get to the bottom of this Santa break-and-enter gimmick.
+As each year went on, the more cognizant I became of the sneaking around my mother, grandmother, and aunt were doing during the weeks leading up.
 My senses became Santa sharp.
-I remember starting to spot cover-up Christmas things my family were doing to paint the most perfect backdrop to a wonderful holiday to come.
+I remember starting to spot cover-up Christmas things my family was doing to paint the most perfect backdrop to a wonderful holiday to come.
 Welcomed, only I was on to them.
-I became keener on hearing Christmas code conversations that filled the cookie baking nights of my grandmother’s kitchen.
+I became keener on hearing Christmas code conversations that filled the cookie-baking nights of my grandmother’s kitchen.
 I knew, but the cookies were too delicious.
-And, one day, which turned out to be the beginning of the end to my belief in a man called Santa, was when I found the peace a la resistance.
+And, one day, which turned out to be the beginning of the end of my belief in a man called Santa, was when I found peace a la resistance.
 I found the Holy Grail of childhood Christmas holiday wonder.
 I found the notorious and infamous gift hiding place.
-Yup, with all those skills I had acquired, and with all the determination of a kid destined to ruin the only magical wonder he would experience in his life, I went ahead and spoiled my very own Christmas with one too many tears in the gift wrapping.Continue reading “Post of Christmas Past # 6 – The Ruined Christmas Gift”
+Yup, with all those skills I had acquired, and with all the determination of a kid destined to ruin the only magical wonder he would experience in his life, I went ahead and spoiled my very own Christmas with one too many tears in the gift-wrapping.Continue reading “Post of Christmas Past # 6 – The Ruined Christmas Gift”

 Ah, the missing gift.
 Christmastime, a sad reminder that once again there will be a certain To: and From: gift nametag missing from under the tree.
 A present that no longer finds its way on Santa’s list.
 A gift we most likely have asked for every year since.
 It is one of the hardest things about the holidays for me.
 Though, I learned a long time ago not to dwell on that when it came to thinking of the people that are no longer a part of my life.
 Instead, I started to think of all the memories I have of them and no matter what, they will always be a part of my life that way.
 That will never be lost.Continue reading “Post of Christmas Past # 5 – The Missing Gift”